Why stay a Member?

-At the heart of your membership is your designation and its recognition in the accounting and financial services industry.
+At the heart of your membership is your designation and its prestigious recognition in financial markets and economic services globally.

 Leaving public practice

 If you hold a Certificate of Public Practice, this will cease to be valid.
 This may impact on your ability to hold other registrations or licenses.
 For those offering services in Australia this will mean removing coverage from the Professional Standards (Limitation of liability) scheme, which potentially puts a limit on the maximum amount that can be awarded for a legal claim against you.

 The resignation rules are set out in the By-Laws and NZICA Rules.Find out more

 Not sure you want to resign your membership?